emiryilmazb/agentic_llm/docs/README.md

-# Agentic LLM
+# Agentic Character.ai Clone

-An advanced Character.ai-like chatbot platform with agentic capabilities and Model Context Protocol (MCP) features.
+This project is an advanced version of a Character.ai-like chatbot platform with agentic capabilities and Model Context Protocol (MCP) features.

 ## Features